Long Wharf Theatre

 - Manage content and messaging for website and digital communications, including targeted email marketing, video production, and social media.

-- Serve as the brand manager and develop key messages for all of Long Wharf Theatre’s external communications.
+- Serve as the brand manager and develop key messages for all of LWT’s external communications.

-- Provide leadership in the creation of visual assets that dynamically tell the story of Long Wharf Theatre’s programming, new play development programs and membership /fundraising campaigns
+- Provide leadership in the creation of visual assets that dynamically tell the story of LWT’s programming, new play development programs, and membership /fundraising campaigns.

 - Cultivate opportunities for audience development and community connections that serve and engage underrepresented and marginalized audiences.

-- Create and direct the implementation of an integrated marketing strategy and sales plan to support subscription, single ticket, and group sales goals through traditional tactics as well as in contemporary channels of digital media, direct response, and out-of-home advertising.
+- Direct the implementation of an integrated marketing strategy and sales plan to support subscription, single ticket, and group sales goals through traditional tactics as well as in contemporary channels of digital media, direct response, and out-of-home advertising.

 - Ensure that the highest level of customer service is delivered during all moments of the patron experience by proactively managing the Box Office and Front of House team.